lvphj/epydemiology/README.md

   * The name of the variable that contains postcode information.

 3. **phjNewPostcodeVarName** (default = 'postcodeClean')
   * The name of the variable that the function creates that will contain 'cleaned' postcode data.
-The postcodes containing in this column will contain no whitespace.
+The postcodes stored in this column will contain no whitespace.
 Therefore, A1 2BC will be entered as A12BC.
+Also, the 'cleaned' postcode may only be the outward component if that is the only corrected formatted data.
+If the use wants completed postcodes, use phjPostcode7VarName.

 4. **phjPostcodeFormatCheckVarName** (default = ' postcodeFormatCheck')
   * A binary variable that the function will create that indicates whether the whole postcode (or, if only 2 to 4 characters are entered, the outward component of the postcode) is correctly formatted.